NathanHarrington/dotfiles/README.md

         settings and point it to the .surfingkeys.js file.
 This is solely to get the benefit of turning emoji completion off with iunmap(":")

-        Under about:config
+        Preferences -> General -> "Restore previous session" Turn off ctrl+tab cycles through tabs in recently used order Turn off recommend extensions as you browse
-            set browser.fullscreen.autohide to False
+	Privacy and Security -> Turn off all privacy invasions Home -> homepage is blank
-            set geo.enabled to false
+	home -> New tabs is blank page
-            set dom.webnotifications.enabled to false
+	Uncheck all firefox home contenG

-        Preferences -> General -> "Show windows and tabs from last time"
+	Uncheck all 'one click search engines'

         Customize -> Themes button on bottom -> Dark

     Google Chrome:
-        Install google crhome from the google repo: https://www.if-not-true-then-false.com/2010/install-\
+        Install google chrome from the google repo: https://www.if-not-true-then-false.com/2010/install-\
 		    google-chrome-with-yum-on-fedora-red-hat-rhel/